redstone-finance/redstone-docs/docs/redstone-credora/methodologies/loans_pairs_with/isolated_collateral/index.md

 - The **Health Factor** based on the close prices of the previous day.
 Health Factor is defined as the USD value of collateral multiplied by the LLTV, divided by the USD value of the loan.
 This variable captures the liquidation risk of the position.

-- A binary variable encoding the type of market.
-This is used to distinguish markets where the underlying borrow and loan assets are highly correlated (e.g. WETH/wstETH) from markets where the assets are less correlated (e.g. WETH/USDe).
+- A binary variable encoding the type of loan pair.
+This is used to distinguish pairs where the underlying borrow and loan assets are highly correlated (e.g. WETH/wstETH) from pairs where the assets are less correlated (e.g. WETH/USDe).
 This variable reflects the intuition that borrowers are more likely to proactively rebalance where their expectation of volatility is higher.

 When a simulated collateral deposit occurs, the magnitude of impact is a fixed parameter expressed as a percentage reduction of LTV.
 The magnitude is informed by historical averages of borrower behavior.